dj1701/shado.js/README.md

     Example of mixed types of string and instantiated date object:

+             var shado = require("shado-min");

              var firstDate = "01/01/1970";
              var secondDate = new Date(2014, 3, 27);
              shado.date.setDates(firstDate, secondDate);

 2. setDatesByUnits Method

    This method allows individual date units of Day, Month and Year to be passed in as separate parameters, providing additional option as to date input.
 The parameter type can be a number or string.
 The string numbers can have a 0 prefix on them, for example ‘01’.
 As with the setDates method, the setDatesByUnits method does not require the use of the "new" key word to instantiate the object.
 If the parameters are not a number or string type, an exception will be raised with the error message of ‘Parameters are expecting type number or string’.

     Example of the setDatesByUnits method:

+            var shado = require("shado-min");

             var firstDay = 31;
             var firstMonth = 12;